MicrosoftDocs/CortanaSkillsKit/docs/enterprise/configuring-authentication-connected-services.md

 1. Click on the Reply URLs blade and enter the Cortana redirect URL for login confirmation https://www.bing.com/agents/oauth
 1. Click the `Owners` blade and add your domain account and any additional owners you want to change the app registration
 1. Click on the `Required permissions` blade and grant any common permissions for selected services.
 Remember these.
 At a minimum, add `offline_access` and `openid` scopes.
-   Many enterprise resources will require an administrator to grant permissions so coordinate with your AAD administrator.
+   Many enterprise resources will require an administrator to grant permissions, so coordinate with your AAD administrator.
 As an example, you can add `Windows Azure Active Directory` as the service and delegate `Sign in and read user profile` (Read.All) to test your own login.
 If you want to share your Exchange profile, select `Office 365 Exchange Online` and grant `Read all users basic profiles` (User.Read Basic.All).
 Remember to click the `Grant permissions` button.
 1. Click on the Keys blade and create a new Client Secret.
 Use `BotLogin` as the description and copy down the secret immediately (as you will not be able to recover it.)
 Anything in the value field is ignored on entry.

-Return to the Cortana channel configuration and turn on Cortana should manage my user’s identity.
+Return to the Cortana channel configuration and turn on `Cortana should manage my user’s identity`.
 Fill in the form and click Deploy on Cortana.

 - Select `Sign in at invocation` if you want OAuth to get an Authorization key the first time the user uses your skill.
 Select `Sign in when required` if you plan to send an OAuthCard before each resource access.
 Note: if you have an Authorization key, Cortana will ignore the OAuthCard attachment.
 - Account name (required) can be the name of your organization or organizational unit